seanmorris/pib/packages/libzip/README.md

 ]});
 ```

-The files `php8.𝑥-libzip.so` will automatically be pulled from the package.

 You can rely on the default loading behavior if all `.so` files are served from the same directory as your `.wasm` files.

 ```javascript